 Can I join more than one team?

 To register, you must join one team.
 Afterwards, you can also join another team, depending on community need.
-The Shabbat, Festivals and Tishrey teams are open to any member.
-If interested, contact the Rituals coordinator on the board at rituals@orh.ca.
-The Manhigut and Tech teams are limited but any member of these teams can also participate on the Shabbat, Festivals and Tishrey teams.
+The Shabbat, Festivals and Tishrey teams are open to any member, while the tech and Manhigut teams are limited in number of roles.
 Contact the Rituals coordinator on the board to discuss your options.

 How can I sign up for a position on the Manhigut Team?

 Only those members who hold either elected Board positions, Board-appointed positions, or lead community initiatives at the time of registration can join these teams.
-Members interested in congregational leadership on the board should contact the nominations committee at nominations@orh.ca.
-You are more than welcome!
-Members with a suggestion for a recurring community activity that they can lead should consult with either the Learning or Ritual coordinators on the board at learning@orh.ca or rituals@orh.ca, or contact Rabbi Liz at rabbi@orh.ca.
+Members interested in congregational leadership on the board are encouraged to contact the nominations committee.

 Can I propose a new member-led initiative instead of signing up for a Team?

-If a member has an idea for an activity that they would like to offer the congregation, they need to consult with either the Learning or Ritual coordinators on the board at learning@orh.ca or rituals@orh.ca, or contact Rabbi Liz at rabbi@orh.ca.
+Members with a suggestion for a recurring community activity that they can lead should consult with either the Learning or Ritual coordinators on the board or contact Rabbi Liz.
 We welcome your suggestions!
 In the meantime, please sign up for one of the other Many Hands Teams.

 What if the events I contribute to take less than 10 hours?